-Approximately 23 per cent of Australia's total land area is in public ownership.
-Public land is owned by the Crown, but in practice ownership is exercised by all levels of Australian government.
-Public land includes land and open spaces that are reserved for the public good, such as nature reserves, forests, marine reserves, water reserves, mines, defence land and so on.
+Approximately 23 percent of Australia's total land area is in public ownership.
+Public land is owned by the Crown, but in practice, ownership is exercised by all levels of the Australian government.
+Public land includes land and open spaces that are reserved for the public good, such as nature reserves, forests, marine reserves, water reserves, mines, defense land, and so on.

 The first type is Freehold which accounts for 20.6 % of the land.
 Freehold means full ownership, which encompasses all rights to occupy, use, earn and dispose of the land, and these rights are not limited in duration.
 Freehold land is generally more fertile and more productive.
 Its ownership is not exclusively private.
 In certain circumstances, the freehold owner may also be a relatively independent governmental entity, such as when the State Forestry Commission purchases a tract of land to establish a forestry plantation, and the State Forestry Commission becomes the owner of the property.

-The third category of private land is Aboriginal, which accounts for 14.25 per cent of the landholdings.
+The third category of private land is Aboriginal, which accounts for 14.25 percent of the landholdings.
 Aboriginal-owned land is land that is designated for ownership by Aboriginal communities.
 It does not include land owned by individual Aboriginal people, as it is treated as private land.
-Aboriginal land ownership has not been recognized since Australia was declared a British territory.
-However, Aboriginal title was even more legally affirmed by the Native Title Act 1993.
+Aboriginal land ownership has not been recognized since Australia was declared British territory.
+However, the Aboriginal title was even more legally affirmed by the Native Title Act 1993.
 This type of land is mainly the lands of Aboriginal tribes and their religiously sacred sites.
-It now accounts for nearly one seventh of Australia's land mass and is likely to continue to increase as more and more Indigenous tribes claim title to it.
+It now accounts for nearly one-seventh of Australia's landmass and is likely to continue to increase as more and more Indigenous tribes claim title to it.